 - Easy live and post-job processing of information

 The SonicAnalyst™ Downhole Event Monitor provides operators with the ultimate wellbore noise and event analysis package.
 Derived from our proprietary SonicGauge™ Wireless Monitoring System, the surface monitor observes, amplifies, analyses, and confirms downhole events during well production on artificial lift wells and during well stimulation procedures such as fracture treatments and perforation.

 The technology continuously monitors, records, filters, and interprets well noise in real-time, which is sharply displayed in our custom data interface.
 It displays an audible and visual soundtrack side-by-side with a surface pressure trace to correlate significant downhole events in real-time over many days.
 At any time, traces can be stopped, re-wound, marked, annotated, auto-scaled, custom scaled, and then return to the real-time trace.
 Data and annotations are saved for future analysis and can be exported for off-site viewing.

-Our unique noise analysis software can be used to predict failure of PCP, SRP, and ESP artificial lift systems by filtering, identifying, and interpreting relevant downhole noise data relating to imminent rod failure or ESP burnout.
+Our unique noise analysis software can predict the failure of PCP, SRP, and ESP artificial lift systems by filtering, identifying, and interpreting relevant downhole noise data relating to imminent rod failure or ESP burnout.
 This allows operators to make an informed decision on when to pull the completion averting a catastrophic failure.